The Nuclear Ban Treaty in a Nutshell

 The Treaty also recognises that radiation has a disproportionate effect on young women and girls.
 They have about twice the chance of getting cancer from radiation compared to males.
 And pregnant women exposed to radiation run the risk of miscarriage and genetic defects to their unborn children.

-Once the Treaty becomes law, must countries get rid of their nukes?
+Do all countries have to get rid of their nukes?

 Will the Treaty have any effect on countries with nukes?

-It also hits those involved in the nuke business where it hurts – in their pockets.
-They won’t be able to get finance, parts or materials from Treaty countries.
+It also directly affects nuke companies – they won’t be able to get finance, parts or materials from Treaty countries.

 Does the UK support the Treaty?